Bedruthan Steps to Porthcothan circular walk

 The peregrine falcon can reach over 322 km/h (200 mph) during its hunting stoop (high speed dive) making it the fastest member of the animal kingdom.
 In 2005, a peregrine was measured at a top speed of 389 km/h (242 mph).
 The air pressure at this speed could damage a bird's lungs.
 However small bony tubercles on a falcon's nostrils guide the powerful airflow away, enabling the bird to breathe more easily while diving.
 In Cornish dialect, these falcons are known as "winnards" and local expressions include "shrammed as a winnard" (meaning chilled) and "rumped up like a winnard" (meaning huddled).

-13. Keep left to follow the path between the gorse bushes to reach a slate waymark.
+13. Keep left to follow the path between the gorse bushes past one slate waymark to reach a tall, thin slate waymark towards the headland.

 At the slate waymark, a path to the left leads out onto Park Head where the remains of an Iron Age hillfort can be seen.
 The low plateau is surrounded by ramparts which are believed to date from the first century BC.